great-detail/WhatsApp-JS-SDK/README.md

 ## Usage

 See the following usage examples for usage.
-Included in the source code and editor integrations, JSDoc comments may provide additional context and information.
+Included in the source code and editor integrations, TypeScript type definitions and JSDoc comments may provide additional context and information.

 ### Messaging